mienaikoe/ziyu/Chapters/1-8-Interlogue.md

 ## Interlogue

-The magistrate re-entered the room while the cell guard held Kip's hands behind his back.
-In the light, Kip could see that the magistrate's eyes were wholly uninterested in his job.
-They were disappointed in Kip, but not surprised.
+The magistrate re-entered the room while the cell guard held Kipnu's hands behind his back.
+In the light, Kipnu could see that the magistrate's eyes were wholly uninterested in his job.
+They were disappointed in Kipnu, but not surprised.

 "Kipnu Um Heiko.
 I find you guilty of assault on Fajro Um Holrag and interruption of his consciousness.
 The sentence shall be a period of two La'To in Ulukoma.
 Do you understand?"